Cultivation and Utilization of Human Resources

 (3) Cultivation of Global Human Resources

-In the fiscal year ended March 31, 2023, the Tsubaki Group’s total net sales that came from outside Japan grew to 63.3%.
-Currently, 51.6% of all group employees work at locations outside Japan.
+In the fiscal year ended March 31, 2024, the Tsubaki Group’s total net sales that came from outside Japan grew to 65.1%.
+Currently, 51.2% of all Group employees work at locations outside Japan.

-In addition to these initiatives, we are also actively accepting assigned employees from overseas-affiliated companies.
-So far six employees from the United States, Thailand, China, and India have been posted to business sites in Japan; and since FY 2022, there has been one assigned employee from South Korea working in Japan.
-The assigned employees work together with local employees at the head office and main factory in Japan.
-This gives them the opportunity to reaffirm our company’s corporate philosophy, and to acquire technical skills and knowledge during their time working in Japan, which they bring back with them to their home country and fully apply at work.
+In addition to these initiatives, we are also actively accepting assigned employees from overseas Group companies.
+So far seven employees from the United States, Thailand, China, India, and South Korea have been posted to business sites Japan.
+By working together with local employees at the head office and main factory in Japan, they get the opportunity to better understand our company’s corporate philosophy, Tsubaki Spirit, and to acquire technical skills and knowledge during their time working in Japan, which they bring back with them to their home country and fully apply at work.
 It is also an excellent opportunity for employees in Japan to deepen their mutual understanding with the assigned employees and be exposed to international mindsets.

 Toward a Sustainable Society